I am in love with lifelong learning. It was not always that way, however.

 - 11 Podcasts To Inspire Yourself

-Community colleges offer adult learning programs and classes for cheap.
+Community colleges offer adult learning programs and classes for professional development with a cheap price.

 If attending classes in a brick’s and mortar school is not your thing, no worries.
 Online courses are always available via sites like Udemy and many more: